Welcome to my short-and-sweet webpage

-You can also find out more about my meditation organisation, Mindsprings, by clicking here.
+You can also find out more about my meditation organisation, Mindsprings, and sign up for our newsletter by clicking here.
 We run courses all over the world, so if you feel that you are interested in our work then please do let us know.
 Perhaps we could come and run an embodied meditation retreat near where you are!

 It’s all about connecting – and the one good thing about the internet is that it allows us to connect.